SoaringLeo/ChenyuYan.github.io/index.md

 ## Personal Statement

 I have excellent mathematical modeling and programming bases for developing scholarly research.
 I have ever participated in the Mathematical Contest in Modeling and obtained international/national awards seven times.
 Such an experience gave me a basic understanding of modeling.
 When facing the following modeling and calculation work, like charge transport modeling and lifespan prediction, I can better handle it and try to propose new methods to solve problems.
 Also, I can employ Python, SPSS, MATLAB, etc., to support my research work.
 The charge transport model presented in my published work is compiled by MATLAB.
-Plus, I'm enrolling in machine learning and data science study at Gatech to have a systematic review and prepare for the following work.
+Plus, I'm enrolling in machine learning and data science study  offered in Coursera to have a systematic review and prepare for the following work.

 I have a positive attitude towards scholarly research and an excellent ability to achieve goals, which are essential qualities for a Ph.D. candidate.
 I intend to do research work in the future (either industrial or academic) since I find it so interesting to solve the puzzlement and propel my research field's implementation.
 Such a sense of achievement is hard to get in other ways.
 Furthermore, I have a relatively good knowledge accumulation of my research field, including experiment design, data processing, and paper writing, which guarantees my good yields on the way of achieving a Ph.D.
 I can smoothly cooperate with mates and professors.
 In my perspective, the relationship between professor and students is not dedication and obey, but discussion and mutual inspiration.
 Specifically, I need to regularly discuss my research ideas with the professor and seek more novel ideas.
 However, I should have a lucid scheme for my work rather than relying on the professor's order.
 I did well in the past three years.
 For instance, I always make full preparation before discussing some cardinal problems with my professor to enhance our communication efficiency, and I also proposed my ideas on some vital points.
 After discussion, I immediately conclude results and try to modify or consummate my research methods.